 - Word, Excel and Powerpoint

-You should try and make sure that your documents are saved to Microsoft OneDrive or Sharepoint so that you can access them easily from home and collaborate with colleagues on shared documents where required.
+If you save your documents to Microsoft OneDrive, you can access them easily from home and collaborate with colleagues on shared documents where required.

 Visit the University of Bath - Learning Pathways site to discover guidance on using Microsoft 365.